Skip to main content

 Course Objectives

 This is an introductory course in fluvial geomorphology.
 Geomorphology is the study of landforms and processes that shape them.
 Fluvial geomorphology is a sub-discipline that focuses on fluvial processes (i.e., shaped by water) and landforms.
 We call the part of the landscape in which fluvial processes dominate, riverscapes.
+Students will learn many of the tools and models of the Riverscapes Consortium and become proficient in QGIS (no previous GIS background necessary, but it will help.

 Learning Outcomes